 Anthony is an impassioned litigator who dedicates much of his practice to representing first responders and municipal employees and leadership.
 He is honored to represent, and at times investigate, those who protect and serve our communities.
 Anthony lives in Chicago with his wife, Sarah, and son, Beau, whom he loves teaching about the greatness of the one and only Chicago Bears.

-- Anthony is a past member of the American Bar Association and is a current member of the Illinois State Bar Association and Chicago Bar Association.
+- Anthony is a past member of the American Bar Association and is a current member of the Illinois State Bar Association and Chicago Bar Association, as well as the Illinois Local Government Lawyers Association.

 - Anthony serves on the Chicago Bar Association Judicial Evaluation Committee and was formerly co-chair of the Chicago Bar Association Young Lawyer’s Division Civil Rights Committee.